keboola/keboola-as-code-templates/adsplatform-to-bigquery/v0/src/README.md

-# ADSPLATFORM-TO-BIGQUERY
+# Advertising Platforms to BigQuery

-By using this end-to-end flow you can choose any marketing channel (Facebook Ads, LinkedIn Ads, Google Ads, BingAds) and get its data for transforming and loading into a BigQuery database.
-You can also enrich this data with Google Analytics, it is optional.
+With this end-to-end flow you can bring into Keboola Connection data from one or more marketing channels of your choice (Facebook Ads, LinkedIn Ads, Google Ads, and Bing Ads).
+After all the necessary tasks are performed on the data, you load the results into BigQuery.
+You can also enrich the data with Google Analytics.

-## Steps to take:
-1. Authorize your data source account
-2. Authorize data destination
-3. Run the flow

-## All possible Included components' configurations:

-marketing DS -> TR1 -> TR2 -> DD -> FLOW

-### DS: Data Source [IN-MKT-BINGADS]

-This data source is getting data about Bing Ads campaigns for the last day.
-It is incremental update.

-### DS: Data Source [IN-MKT-FACEBOOK]

-Facebook Ads data is extracted with this data source.
-The data source is getting data about Facebook campaigns, ads, adsets and ads insights for the last day.

-### DS: Data Source [IN-MKT-LINKEDIN]

-LinkedIn Ads data is extracted with this data source.
-The data source is getting data about Linkedin campaigns for the last day.

-### DS: Data Source [IN-MKT-GOOGLEADS]

-Google Ads data is extracted with this data source.
-The data source is getting data about Google Ads campaigns for the last day.

-### DS: Data Source [IN-MKT-GOOGLEANALYTICS]

-Google Analytics data is extracted with this data source.
-The data source is getting data about basic sessions and transactions.
-It's an incremental upload.
-This data will enrich the marketing model with keywords adgroup and marketing transactions.

-### TR1: Transformation [IN-MKT-BINGADS] OR [IN-MKT-FACEBOOK] OR [IN-MKT-LINKEDIN] OR [IN-MKT-GOOGLEADS]
+The process is simple.
+We will guide you through it, and, when needed, ask you to authorize the source and destination components.

+## The flow, in a nutshell
+First, you will select one or multiple source components that will provide all your available data about your campaigns.

+To enrich the marketing model with keywords, ad groups, and marketing transactions, you can also bring in your Google Analytics data (data about basic sessions and transactions).

-The extracted data is transformed into one output table, which contains basic information about campaigns and also data about impressions, clicks, costs and costs conversions.
+The data extracted from the ad platform or platforms will be placed into one output table containing basic information about campaigns, impressions, clicks, costs, and cost conversions.

-### TR2: Transformation [IN-MKT-GOOGLEANALYTICS]

-Google Analytics transformation enriches the output table with sessions (new and returns), pageviews and bounces.
-With this tranformation are also created two new tables: ga transactions and keyword ad group.
+Then, optionally, Google Analytics sessions (new and returns), page views, and bounces will be added to the output table, and two new tables will be created for transactions and keyword ad groups.

-### DD: Data destination [OUT-MKT-BIGQUERY]

-The data destination loads data into a BigQuery database.
+The data will be written into a BigQuery dataset via the BigQuery destination component.

-### FLOW: Flow [ADSPLATFORM-TO-BIGQUERY]

-The flow runs marketing channels data source(s), snowflake transformation(s) and BigQuery data destination.

-## Business Data Model
+Finally, you will run the entire flow (i.e., the sequence of all the prepared, above mentioned steps, in the correct order).
+All your selected source components, all data manipulations, and the BigQuery destination component, will be processed.